AMES Type 82: Displays and interpretation

 The Type 82 was notable for its use of the Data Handling System, one of the earliest examples of computerized radar handling, albeit in a semi-automatic and analog form.
 Positions were recorded by capacitors with 150 V representing a range of 150,000 yards in military use, and 150 miles for ATC use.

 Initial data for a track was entered by two dedicated Track Allocators who considered only the outermost regions of the plan-position indicators.
-Return blips that they found interesting were strobed and sent into one of 18 stores each, for a total of 36 tracks.
-Each set of 18 tracks for one allocator was split among three Trackers, who would see the selected blip on their display.
+Return blips that they found interesting were strobed, which caused the system to record the location in one of 18 stores dedicated to each Allocator, for a total of 36 tracks.

+Each set of 18 tracks for one Allocator was split among three Trackers, who would see the allocator's selected blips appear on their display.
 They would then begin tracking the target by moving the joystick so their on-screen cursor remained on top of the blip as it moved from sweep to sweep.
+This action updated the values in the store so they maintained an accurate location.
+Every time the value was updated, the previous value was copied to a second store.
+By comparing the two values, the direction and speed of the target was calculated.

-They had their own strobing system that could hand off a target for IFF checks and altitude measurements.
+The Trackers also had their own strobing system that could hand off a target for IFF checks and altitude measurements.
+They would select a particular track by pressing a switch on their display, sending that value to the altitude or IFF screens.
+Those operators would then take the required measurement and feed it back into a separate store that would make that data appear on the Tracker's console.

 Altitude measurement was carried out on a custom display.
 This displayed the signals from two adjacent beams on a single line on the display, with ten such lines.
 When the Trackers strobed a target, only those signals would appear on the altitude display, causing two blips to appear on each line.
 By comparing the relative length of the two blips, the operator could estimate the altitude.